Making Roasted Marshmallows

 Marshmallows

 There are lots of types of marshmallows too!
 The regular type works perfectly well, but you can also find vegan marshmallows, sugar-free marshmallows and gourmet marshmallows in a variety of flavors!
-(How about bourbon flavor?
-Or green apple?)
+(How about strawberry cream flavor?
+Or toasted coconut?)

 Baby wipes or cloths and water